Skip to content ↓

 • Children will be confident users of technology, able to use it to accomplish a wide variety of goals, both at home and in school.

-• Children’s work is being saved on the newly constructed P-drive- to help evidence the progression children are making during their time at South Avenue Primary School.
+• Children’s work is being saved on the newly constructed pupil drive to help evidence the progression children are making during their time at South Avenue Primary School in computing.

 • Children will have a secure and comprehensive knowledge of the implications of technology and digital systems.
 This is important in a society where technologies and trends are rapidly evolving.